-Your child receives the opening scenario that introduces the problem.
-A memo arrives from Dr. Mitchell Ladner, the (fictitious) head of the U.S. Fish and Wildlife Service, addressed to the Black-Footed Ferret Recovery Reintroduction Team.
+Students receive the opening scenario that introduces the problem.
+A memo arrives from Dr. Mitchell Ladner, the (fictitious) head of the U.S. Fish and Wildlife Service.
 In the memo, Dr. Ladner informs the team that public support for the black-footed ferret is diminishing, making improved progress imperative.
-As a member of the team, your child is urged to demonstrate the viability of a new reintroduction site for the black-footed ferret.
-He then completes the Learning Issues Board and establishes research priorities.
+The students are urged to demonstrate the viability of a new reintroduction site for the black-footed ferret.
+Students complete the Learning Issues Board and establish research priorities.